-- The average weekly dwelling rent in QLD currently stands at \$552.
-This is up \$1 per week compared to the previous quarter (YE December 2019).
-Compared to the same time 12 months ago (YE March 2019), average weekly rent has increased by \$10 or 1.8%. - Rent in Wanaka and Arrowtown is below the district average at \$539 and \$524 respectively per week.
-However they are both showing the largest yearly increases.
-Arrowtown has increased by \$93 (21.6%) and Wanaka by \$55 (11.4%) compared to the same time a year ago (YE March 2019).
-Queenstown has reduced in the last year, with a decrease of \$12 (-2.1%) - Average rent in Queenstown currently sits at \$569 which is the highest in the District, whilst Arrowtown has the lower rent at \$524 per week.
+- The average weekly dwelling rent in QLD currently stands at \$609.
+This is up \$7 per week (1%) compared to the previous quarter (YE December 2018).
+Compared to the same time 12 months ago (YE March 2018), average weekly rent has increased by \$53 or 9.5%. - Rent in Wanaka is below the district average at \$550 per week.
+This has increased by \$61 compared to the same time a year ago (YE March 2018) and has shown the fastest rate of increase over that period (12.5%) compared to the change in Queenstown (up 7.7% or \$46) and Arrowtown (up 8.8% or 53). - Average rent in Queenstown currently sits at \$641 and is only slightly lower in Arrowtown (\$657 per week).

 Rising rents in QLD continue to be a significant concern given the large number of residents who are transient (i.e. seasonal workers) and/or are low-income earners combined with relatively static wage growth.
 Rents are rising due to an undersupply of long-term rental properties and strong demand.
 This is despite the large number of unoccupied dwellings in the District which are retained as holiday homes or used for short stay visitor accommodation.
 Key implications of rising rents are overcrowding and difficulties with recruiting and retaining workers from outside the District.
-For the first time in years, rents have reduced in Arrowtown in the March 2020quarter and the rate of increase has slowed in Queenstown and Wanaka.
+For the first time in years, rents have reduced in Arrowtown in the March 2019 quarter and the rate of increase has slowed in Queenstown and Wanaka.
 However it is too soon to know if this indicates a change to the strong upwards trajectory seen since 2014.